adigera/Principles-of-Computer-System---Projects/README.md

 # Principles-of-Computer-System---Projects
-The repository contains the projects and assignments completed in course CS110 (Principle of Computer Systems) at Stanford University
+The repository contains the projects and assignments completed in course CS110 (Principle of Computer Systems) at Stanford University.

+1. Project 1: IMDB